 Paddington Bear has 2 birthdays (just like the Queen).
-Paddington celebrates his birthdays on 25th June & 25th December.
+Paddington celebrates his birthdays on June 25th and December 25th.

-In the early 1900s, there was a pod of killer wales who helped humans hunt down other wales in Australia.
-They would do this for the fins and tongues of the captured whales as rewards and this agreement was known as “The Law of Tongue”.
+In the early 1900s, there was a pod of killer whales who helped humans hunt down other whales in Australia.
+They would do this for the fins and tongues of the captured whales as rewards, and this agreement was known as “The Law of Tongue.”

 In Halden prison in Norway, guards are encouraged to interact, play sports, and eat with the inmates.
 This is to prevent aggression and create a sense of family.

 The Danish flag is the oldest current flag of a sovereign state.
 It was adopted in 1370 or earlier.
-The second oldest is Netherlands at 1572.
+The second oldest is the Netherlands in 1572.